 To reduce your risk, you can also set a stop loss at 2-3 points below the swing’s last low point.
 Because the 1-minute scalping strategy is for a short time, you can expect to gain between 8 and 12 pips when trading.

 As a result, take profits should be kept between 8 and 12 pips from the entry price.
 If all three of these occur, you now have the opportunity to open a buy order (long position), which is fantastic!

 To enter a short trade, place the first EMA (50) below the second EMA (100).
 We wait until the price returns to the EMAs, as we did with the buy entry points.

-The stochastic oscillator is also used to cross the level 80 from above.
-You can open a short or sell order without hesitation once all positions are in place.
+The stochastic oscillator is also used to cross level 80 from above.
+You can open a short or sell order immediately once all positions are in place.

 - Use the same strategy indicators in reverse order to determine when to execute a short order;

 - The 50 EMA indicator should be below the EMA 100, and the spot price should be close to these lines;